-Bill ID/Topic Location Summary Position Bill ID/Topic SB 87 Committee on Budget and Fiscal Review Transportation.
-6/17/2019- S. ENROLLMENT 6/17/2019- Withdrawn from committee.
-Ordered to third reading.
-Assembly Rule 63 suspended.
-Amendments by Assembly Member Fong tabled on motion by Summary (1)The Highway Safety, Traffic Reduction, Air Quality, and Port Security Bond Act of 2006, approved by the voters as Proposition 1B at the November 7, 2006, statewide general election, authorizes the issuance of \$19.925 billion of general obligation bonds for specified purposes, including \$2 billion to be transferred to the Trade Corridors Improvement Fund (TCIF), created by the bond act.
-The bond act makes the moneys in the TCIF available, upon appropriation in the annual Budget Act by the Legislature and subject to such conditions and criteria as the Legislature may provide by statute, for allocation by the California Transportation Commission for infrastructure improvements along federally designated Trade Corridors of National Significance or along other corridors that have a high volume of freight movement, as determined by the commission.
+Bill ID/Topic Location Summary Position SB 498 Hurtado D 5/21/2019- S. THIRD READING The Highway Safety, Traffic Reduction, Air Quality, and Port Security Bond Act of 2006, approved by the voters as Proposition 1B at the November 7, 2006, statewide general election, authorizes the issuance of \$19.925 billion of general obligation bonds for specified purposes, including \$2 billion to be transferred to the Trade Corridors Trade Corridors Improvement Fund: 5/21/2019-Read second time and amended.
+Ordered Improvement Fund (TCIF), created by the bond act.
+The bond act makes the moneys in the TCIF available, upon appropriation in the annual Budget Act by the Legislature and subject to such conditions and criteria as the grant program: short- line railroads. to third reading.
+Legislature may provide by statute, for allocation by the California Transportation Commission for infrastructure improvements along federally designated Trade Corridors of National Significance or along other corridors that have a high volume of freight movement, as determined by the commission.
 Existing law designates the commission as the administrative agency responsible for programming funds in the TCIF and authorizes the commission to adopt guidelines for the TCIF program.
-This bill would require the commission to establish a competitive funding program to provide funds to the Department of Transportation or regional transportation planning agencies, or both, for short-line railroad projects such as railroad reconstruction, maintenance, upgrade, or replacement.
-The bill would require the commission to adopt guidelines, in consultation with representatives from specified government and industry entities, by July 1, 2020, to be used by the commission to select projects for programming and allocation.
-The bill would appropriate \$7,200,000, or a lesser amount, as specified, from the Trade Corridors Improvement Fund to the Department of Transportation for purposes of the program.
-This bill contains other related provisions and other existing laws.
-Position (Ayes 32.
-Noes 6.)
-Ordered to engrossing and enrolling.
+This bill would require the commission, upon appropriation by the Legislature of funds resulting from TCIF program savings, to establish a competitive grant program to provide grants from those funds in the 2020-21 and 2021-22 fiscal years to the Department of Transportation or regional transportation planning agencies, or both, for short-line railroad projects such as railroad reconstruction, maintenance, upgrade, or replacement.
+The bill would require the commission to adopt guidelines, in consultation with representatives from specified government and industry entities, by July 1, 2020, to be used by the commission to select grant recipients.
+SB 504 Monning D State highways: Route 1: relinquishment.
+5/23/2019- A. DESK 5/24/2019-In Assembly.
+Read first time.
+Held at Desk.
+Existing law vests the Department of Transportation with full possession and control of all state highways.
+Existing law describes the authorized routes in the state highway system and establishes a process for the California Transportation Commission to adopt a highway on an authorized route.
+Existing law requires the commission to relinquish to local agencies state highway portions that have been deleted from the state highway system by legislative enactment, and authorizes relinquishment in certain other cases.
+This bill would authorize the commission to relinquish to the City of Pismo Beach specified portions of Route 1 within its city limits, upon terms and conditions the commission finds to be in the best interests of the state, if the department and the city enter into an agreement providing for that relinquishment.